OctopusDeploy/blog/blog/2022-q1/jenkins-docker-ecr/index.md

  - Jenkins
 ---

-This blog will build the Octopus Deploy Underwater App in a Jenkinsfile and publish the image to Amazon Elastic Container Registry (ECR).
+This blog will build and push the Octopus Deploy Underwater App to Amazon Elastic Container Registry (ECR) using Jenkins.
 To follow along, you will need:

 - An Amazon Web Services Account (AWS)
 - A Jenkins instance